wallneradam/jupyterlab-trailing-space-remover/README.md

 # trailing-space-remover

-Removes trailing spaces on save from cells and text editor.
+Removes trailing spaces on save from notebook cells.

+It can move cursors and selections to the expected place after space removal.
+It supports multicursors and multi selections.

 ## Prerequisites